-But nowadays tartan is not unique to Clans.
+Nowadays tartan is not unique to Clans.
 You can find tartans that are registered for families, districts, military forces like the Royal Air Force & Royal Canadian Air Force, and even Amnesty International.
-Although the naming and registration of official clan tartans began in 1815, and are now authorised by the chief and registered by the Lord Lyon, there is no legal infringement against non-clan members wearing the tartan.
+Although the naming and registration of official clan tartans began in 1815, and are now authorised by the chief and registered by the Lord Lyon, there’s no legal infringement against non-clan members wearing tartan.

 Most people can find a tartan that is significant for them, regardless of whether or not they have Scottish ancestry.